$R_{K^{(\ast)}}$ from RPV-SUSY sneutrinos: process

 There are certain conditions and caveats, however, which need to be stated.
 Firstly, our solution requires at least two generations of slepton doublets, unlike in Ref.~\cite{Altmannshofer:2020axr} where only the third generation slepton doublet was considered.
 Secondly, we require $\delta C_9^{e, box}=0$, which can be achieved by setting the corresponding coupling to zero.
 Doing this doesn't affect the contribution of the box diagram to the $\delta C_9^{\mu, box}$ coefficient.
 Thirdly, from Fig.~\ref{fig:rk_explanation}, it is clear that in large parts of the parameter space which explain the anomalies, the value of the couplings is large which means that many of the corresponding $\lambda$ and $\lambda^\prime$ couplings might themselves be $\mathcal{O}(1)$.
 This can potentially be a problem as these couplings also contribute to various decays such as $\ell_i\to\ell_j\gamma$, $B\to\ell_i\nu_j,\,B\to\ell_i\ell_j$ etc. However, we have checked that the constraints on the couplings arising from these processes can be easily accommodated by keeping certain couplings to be small, while still explaining the $\rkrks$ anomaly.
+These constraints are discussed in detail in the Appendix.
+A summary of the low energy constraints are given in Table~\ref{tab:low_energy_couplings}.

+{In order to illustrate the fact that the low energy constraints do not affect our explanation of $\rkrks$, we can consider two benchmark scenarios.

+{\it Case 1: Constrained benchmark} : In this scenario, the RPV contribution to all low energy processes is zero and this can be achieved if the conditions outlined in the third column of Table~\ref{tab:low_energy_couplings} are all assumed.
+Even in this highly constrained scenario, the coupling product in Eqn.~\ref{eqn:c9c10} becomes